felixchenfy/ros_yolo_as_template_matching/README.md

 The core code of Yolo is copied from [this repo](https://github.com/eriklindernoren/PyTorch-YOLOv3), and is stored in [src/PyTorch_YOLOv3](src/PyTorch_YOLOv3).
 I modified its frontend code to meet my need.

 **Demo:**
+The raw training data for this demo are:
+(1) 4 template images.
+(2) 25 background images downloaded directly from google.
+The parameters are set in [config/config.yaml](config/config.yaml).
+The details will be illustrated below.

 <p align = "center">
   <img src = "doc/demo_1.gif" height = "240px">
   <img src = "doc/demo_2.gif" height = "240px">